psspowers/PssO_CRM_Bolt/docs/OPERATING_AND_SYSTEMS_MANUAL.md

 - Section 5.7.1: Screenshot of The Pulse "For You" feed
 - Section 5.7.2: Screenshot of Market Intel tab with news cards
 - Section 5.7.3: Screenshot of Analyst Console modal
+- Section 6.3: Screenshot of ME Screen with performance metrics
+- Section 6.4: Screenshot of Watts transaction history
 - Section 7.1: Screenshot of Media Vault file browser
 - Section 7.2: Screenshot of Network Graph visualization
 - Section 7.4: Screenshots of each Bulk Import Wizard step
 - Section 8.1.5: Screenshot of interactive Org Chart
+- Section 8.1.6: Screenshot of Commission Rate dialog

 ---